cadet/CADET-Core/doc/modelling/binding/affinity_complex_titration.rst

 where :math:`f_{A, i}` is the modification factor for the binding capacity :math:`q_{\text{max}, i}`, and :math:`f_{G,i}` is the modification factor for the equilibrium constant :math:`K_{eq, i} = k_{a,i} / k_{d,i}`.

+The following two approaches result in the same mathematical model; they only differ in how the modulator is provided.

-If pH is used (default case), the modification factors are defined by:
+If pH is used, the modification factors are defined by:

 .. math::